alexyuly/react-store-context/README.md

-# react-yas
+# react-store-context
-Yet Another Store for React
+A simple store API using React Context